Southeast Transportation Workforce Center

 Vision, Mission & Goals

 The vision of SETWC is that the work of the center in concert with regional partners will lead to a right-sized, career-ready transportation workforce being produced in the southeast region.

 The mission of SETWC is to coordinate existing regionally based programs, plans, and processes and to strategically create partnerships to ensure that students and persons seeking workforce reentry, career transition, or career advancement are aware of opportunities, required education, skills, training, and ladders to success within the regional transportation workforce.

 The goals of SETWC include:

-- Develop resources to bridge identified gaps; and
+- Develop partnerships and initiatives to bridge identified gaps

-- Fully engage in the national network to showcase successful programs and practices and to increase impact in the southeast region
+- Fully engage regional stakeholders to showcase successful programs and practices and to increase impact in the southeast region

 Broad Regional Scope, Unique National Expertise

 SETWC serves a 12-state region in the southeastern United States as well as Puerto Rico.
 While the center addresses the broad goals of transportation workforce development throughout the region, it also focuses on the following areas of national expertise:

 - Diversity (particularly women in transportation)